-[1] A DesignFunctionPrototype typed by a HardwareFunctionType shall be connected to the EnvironmentModel via ClampConnectors and to BSWFunctions via FunctionConnectors.
+[1] A DesignFunctionPrototype typed by a HardwareFunctionType shall be connected to the EnvironmentModel via ClampConnectors and to BasicSoftwareFunctions via FunctionConnectors.

-[2] A DesignFunctionPrototype typed by a HardwareFunctionType may only contain prototypes typed by HardwareFunctionType.
+[2] A HardwareFunctionType shall only contain prototypes typed by HardwareFunctionType.

 The HardwareFunctionType is the transfer function for the associated hardware components such as sensors, actuators, amplifiers, etc or a specification of an intended transfer function.